 The audit committee periodically reviews and generally pre-approves services (and annually approves related fee levels or budgeted amounts) that may be provided by our independent registered public accounting firm without first obtaining specific pre-approval from the audit committee.
 The audit committee may revise the list of general pre-approved services from time to time, based on subsequent determinations.
 Any member of the audit committee to whom the committee delegates authority to make pre-approval decisions must report any such pre-approval decisions to the audit committee at its next scheduled meeting.
 If circumstances arise where it becomes necessary to engage the independent registered public accounting firm for additional services not contemplated in the original pre-approval categories or above the pre-approved amounts, the audit committee requires pre-approval for such additional services or such additional amounts.

-Our pre-approval policy became effective in connection with our IPO in July 2021.
-The services provided to us by RSM after July 2021 were provided in accordance with our pre-approval policies and procedures.
+The above-described services were provided in accordance with our pre-approval policies and procedures.

 Board Recommendation